gboeing/osmnx/tests/README.md

 ## Continuous integration

 All PRs trigger continuous integration tests via GitHub Actions.
-See the [configuration](../.github/workflows/tests.yml).
-The following tests are automatically run:
+See the [configuration](../.github/workflows/ci.yml).
+The following steps are automatically run:

   - build the docs
   - check code formatting
-  - docstrings linter
+  - lint the docstrings
-  - code linter
+  - lint the code
-  - unit tests and coverage
+  - tests and coverage

 ## Release a new version